apache/datasketches-website/docs/whoUses.md

 ---
-layout: simple_page
+layout: doc_page
-title: Who is using DataSketches?
-subtitle:
 ---
+#Who is using DataSketches?

 DataSketches are used by the following companies: